top of page

 I was ultimately sent to USF Hazelton in May 2008, and then transferred to FCI Waseca in November of that same year.
 For the majority of my time at Waseca, I was the production clerk at Waseca Cut and Sew, the institution's UNICOR.
 I was eligible for RDAP, and completed the program earning a 12 month sentence reduction.
 Between the twelve month reduction and earned good time, I was released from Waseca on December 18, 2013 after 76 months of incarceration.

 Upon returning home and securing employment, I decided I also wanted to finish my education and enrolled in an online degree program through the University of Iowa in the fall of 2015.
 After completing my BA there in 2017 and continuing on to complete my Master's at Iowa State University in 2019, it was not until I had been accepted to the PhD program at Rutgers University that the US Probation Office finally requested to terminate my supervised release early.
-I was discharged from supervised release - and was finally FREE - on April 10, 2019 after nearly 12 years in the federal system.
+I was discharged from supervised release - and was finally free - on April 10, 2019 after nearly 12 years in the federal system.
 On December 10th, 2024, I successfully defended my doctoral dissertation titled: "Carceral Identity and its Influence on Political Attitudes and Behavior."

 bottom of page